tuhinkole/TradeTitan/blueprint.md

 ### Dashboard

 - A dashboard screen that displays a list of investment buckets.
+- A stylish, fixed header (`AppBar`) with a gradient background that adapts to light and dark modes.
 - Each bucket is represented by a `BucketCard` widget.
 - Users can create new buckets by tapping the floating action button.